cxpartners/coding-standards/README.md

 font-size: 1.2rem; /* This line is ignored by IE6, 7 & 8 */
 ```

-Never change the font size of the root element from its default of 100%, which equates to 16px in browsers.
-This means avoid the `font-size: 62.5%` hack to ensure that a `(r)em` unit equates to 10px.
-More elements are 16px than 10px, so we'll have to specify the sizes of fewer things.
+Avoid the `font-size: 62.5%` hack to ensure that a `(r)em` unit equates to 10px.
+Never change the font size of the root element from its default of 100%/16px.
+Far more elements are 16px than 10px, so this way we have to specify the sizes of fewer things.
 This is where the cascade excels.

 Use unitless line-heights.